Barrow Creek, Northern Territory: 1874 Barrow Creek outrage and aftermath

-On 22 February 1874, a group of Kaytetye men attacked the Overland Telegraph repeater station at Barrow Creek, whose staff were relaxing outside the compound, immediately killing linesman John Frank, mortally wounding Canadian telegraphist and stationmaster James Lawrence Stapleton (died on the following day) and injuring several others.
+On 22 February 1874, a group of Kaytetye men attacked the Barrow Creek Telegraph Station, whose staff were relaxing outside the compound, immediately killing linesman John Frank, mortally wounding Canadian telegraphist and stationmaster James Lawrence Stapleton (died on the following day) and injuring several others.
 A monument was erected at Barrow Creek to their memory (the spelling "Franks" is almost certainly incorrect).
 Contemporary press reports described the incident as the "Barrow's Creek outrage".

 On orders from Adelaide, police trooper Samuel Gason recruited a group of volunteers to apprehend the perpetrators.
 Several Aboriginal people were killed in two separate battles over the two months that followed, with Gason reporting that some of the dead had been identified as having taken part in the 'outrage'.
+It is estimated that between 50 - 90, although possibly more Kaytetye, Anmatyerre, Warumungu, Alyawarre and Warlpiri people were killed.

 Anthropologist Ted Strehlow reported in 1932 that Alex Ross, who'd visited the area in 1875, doubted whether the real culprits had been found.
 "Well of course nobody ever knew," Ross was quoted as saying.